-Crelan Group is organised as a cooperative banking group 100% owned by approximately 275,000 shareholders.
+Crelan Group is organised as a cooperative banking group 100% owned by 283,629 shareholders.
 Cooperative shares are offered on a continuous basis via the bank based on a prospectus approved by the FSMA.
-CrelanCo cooperative shareholders meet annually to validate:
+CrelanCo cooperative shareholders meet annually to validate as General Assemblee: